- Profit or Loss From Business

 You cannot deduct contributions you made on your behalf as a self-employed person for group-term life insurance.

 Do not include on line 14 any contributions you made on your behalf as a self-employed person to an accident and health plan.
-However, you may be able to deduct on Form 1040, line 29, or Form 1040NR, line 29, the amount you paid for health insurance on behalf of yourself, your spouse, and dependents, even if you do not itemize your deductions.
-See the instructions for Form 1040, line 29, or Form 1040NR, line 29, for details.
+However, you may be able to deduct on Schedule 1 (Form 1040), line 29, or Form 1040NR, line 29, the amount you paid for health insurance on behalf of yourself, your spouse, and dependents, even if you do not itemize your deductions.
+See the instructions for Schedule 1 (Form 1040), line 29, or Form 1040NR, line 29, for details.

 You must reduce your line 14 deduction by the amount of any credit for small employer health insurance premiums determined on Form 8941.
 See Form 8941 and its instructions to determine which expenses are eligible for the credit.